silva95gustavo/LDSO/web/modules/yamlform/docs/support/faq.md

 In Drupal 7, and now in Drupal 8, there are two primary approaches to form builder
 modules: Webform and Entity Form.
 Webform (and now YAML Form) uses Drupal's Form API (FAPI) to build forms with an Entity–attribute–value (EAV) table to store submissions.
-Entity Forms (now EForm and Contact Storage in D8) uses Drupal's Field API to build forms that store submissions in field-specific tables.
+Entity Forms (now EForm and Contact Storage in D8) use Drupal's Field API to build forms that store submissions in field-specific tables.
 There are benefits and downsides to both approaches.
 Since FAPI and EAV are simpler than the Field API, the YAML Form module is able to provide a leaner and faster UI for building forms and managing submissions.
-Meanwhile, using Drupal's Field API allows submissions to be customized, formatted, and managed using multiple displays and form modes with full Views integration, with extra functionality provided by Field API related contrib modules.
+On the other hand, using Drupal's Field API allows submissions to be customized, formatted, and managed using multiple displays and form modes.
+Drupal's Field API has full Views integration and extra functionality provided by Field API related to contrib modules.

 If you need robust reporting and submission management, you should use an entity based form builder, such as Contact Storage.
 If you just want to build a